maryu0/Bankist-website/README.md

 - **Lazy-loading images** to improve performance and loading speed
 - **Optimized animations and transitions** for a dynamic feel
 - **Responsive design** for seamless viewing on various devices
+- **Interactive elements**, such as dropdown menus and accordion sections.

 ---